angeben/Java-JSP-Servlets/Servlets/README.md

-DemoServlet project: Maven project that uses a jsp file to run a Hello World web application
+# Maven projects with JSP and Servlets
+DemoServlet project: Example with only a JSP file Servlet_Example project: Example with JSP file and Servlet class